projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

 Steps for Using Celadon as User OS
 **********************************

 #.
-Follow :ref:`getting-started-apl-nuc` to boot the "ACRN Service OS"
+Follow :ref:`getting-started-apl-nuc` to boot the "ACRN Service OS" based on Clear Linux 29880.

 #.
 Prepare dependencies on your NUC::